What Happens After You Receive A Parking Ticket?

 Effective Jan.
 1, 2022, phone payments will no longer be accepted.

 405 Martin Luther King, Jr. Blvd

 Chapel Hill, NC 27514

-Enclose the citation with a personal check, money order or cashier’s check (please do not send cash).
+Enclose the citation with a personal check, money order or cashier’s check (cash is mailed at sender’s risk).
 Make checks payable to Town of Chapel Hill.